AlexTMjugador/eventrun/README.md

 ```

 # Installation
-Installing the .deb package is pretty straightforward:
+You can get the official .deb package from the [releases page](https://github.com/AlexTMjugador/eventrun/releases).
+Installing the package is pretty straightforward:

 ```console
 # dpkg -i eventrun_1.0-1.deb